 The Exmoor National Park is renowned for its stunning herds of wild Exmoor Ponies and Red deer.

 For birdwatchers, Exmoor is home to buzzards, merlin, harriers, chats, nuthatches & redshanks – to name just a few!
-It is a wonderful sight to see birds of prey in their natural habitat, watch kingfishers swoop along the waters of the River Barle just below Westerclose and to hear the hooting of owls at night.
+It is a wonderful sight to see birds of prey in their natural habitat, watch kingfishers swoop along the waters of the River Barle just below Westerclose and hear the hooting of owls at night.

 Exmoor has many varied places to visit.
 There’s an endless choice of historic sites and glorious gardens, colourful family attractions, steam railway rides, craft workshops and wildlife parks as well as the acres of unspoilt countryside and beautiful coastline.